 Method #1: Adding store manually using the dashboard

 Then just fill in all the details.
-At minimum, you must fill in the Name and Address fields, but it’s a good idea to fill in the other store data fields too in order to give customers as much useful information as possible.
+You must fill in the Name and Address fields, but it’s a good idea to fill in the other store data fields too to give customers as much helpful information as possible.

-If you have lots of store data to add, doing it this way is going to take you some time to get all your stores listed.
+If you have lots of store data to add, doing it will take you some time to get all your stores listed.
 Thankfully, there is a bulk upload feature to speed this up:

 Method #2: Bulk upload your store locations

-If you are going to bulk upload your store data, you need to have your locations ready in a spreadsheet.
+If you bulk upload your store data, you need to have your locations ready in a spreadsheet.

-For Storemapper to grab your store data, the only requirement is that it is in .csv format.
+The only requirement for Storemapper to grab your store data is that it is in .csv format.
 The rest is done during upload.

 You can read CSV bulk uploader in the Knowledge Base.